Rules and Regulations

 5.4.
 The Mongkol should be worn when performing the Wai Kru (paying respect to one’s teacher), prior to the match start.
 Amulets are only to be worn on the arm or waist and covered by material to avoid injury.

 5.5.
 Single elastic bandages are allowed to be worn on the arm or legs to prevent sprains, however insertion of a shin guard, etc, is not allowed.

 5.6.
-No metalized material, decoration or jewelery are allowed to be worn.
+No metalled material, decoration or jewellery are allowed to be worn.

-7. The use of vaseline, fat or any similar substance by the boxer to gain unfair advantage is not allowed.
+7. The use of vaseline, lubricants or any similar substance by the boxer to gain unfair advantage is not allowed.

 8. Boxer’s may wear elastic ankle bandages to protect his feet.

 B. Any infringement to the dress code may result in the fighter’s disqualification.
 In the case of any problem with boxing gloves themselves, he referee may temporarily halt the match until they are corrected.